Taconic State Parkway: Westchester County

-The Taconic begins at Kensico Circle, just south of Kensico Dam, in the town of North Castle, also the northern terminus of the Bronx River Parkway, at that point a surface road.
-The roadway here is narrow, with two lanes in either direction divided by a metal box beam median barrier.
+The Taconic begins at Kensico Circle, just south of Kensico Dam, in the town of North Castle, also the northern terminus of the Bronx River Parkway.
+The roadway here is a narrow, four-lane expressway.
 It curves northwest to a traffic light at Cleveland Street in the hamlet of Valhalla.
 The Valhalla station on Metro-North Railroad's Harlem Line is on the west side, with the downtown area on the east.
 It is the only densely developed community the road goes through rather than near.

 After crossing under the stone arch bridge carrying Legion Drive over the parkway, the first of many such rustic overpasses, the Taconic begins a long section going past Gate of Heaven Cemetery and paralleling the railroad tracks past the small Mount Pleasant Metro-North train station, built to allow access to the surrounding cemetery of that name.
-The road then crosses over the train line into a wooded area where the two roadways split wide apart, becoming onramps to the Sprain Brook Parkway.
+The road then crosses over the train line into a wooded area where the two roadways split wide apart, merging with the Sprain Brook Parkway.

-At the merge, the Sprain Brook, a wider road with three lanes in each direction, a mostly cleared median strip and shoulders on either side, becomes the Taconic.
+At the merge, the Taconic becomes a wider, six-lane freeway.
 For the remainder of Westchester County, the Taconic has been rebuilt, widened, and modernized to meet the needs of commuter growth, bearing little resemblance to its original design.
 A thousand feet (1000 ft) to the north, after a small interchange with NY 141, a three-level stack interchange allows access to the Saw Mill River Parkway northbound (and southbound from the southbound lanes).
 North of the interchange power lines and Saw Mill River Road (New York State Route 9A or NY 9A and NY 100) on the west parallel the parkway past undeveloped Graham Hills County Park.
 The next exit, at Bedford Road (NY 117), serves Pleasantville to the east.
 Just north of it, a short fork allows traffic to divert to NY 9A and 100, which split away toward Ossining.